Cornell-MAE-UG/fa25-portfolio-matthew_sonn/_projects/01-torque-wrench-fea.md

 - Fatigue stress safety factor of X = 1.5
 - Material must bee a steel, aluminum, or titanium alloy

 A baseline design was provided, and I worked in a group to write a script that we could use to iterate on the baseline design to create a better design.
 More details on the baseline design and Finite Element Analysis performed on the baseline design can be found in the preliminary report [here]({{ "assets/MAE 3270 Final Project Part I.pdf" | relative_url }}).
-Using the script and the Granta software, we found a material and iterated through dimensions to find a combination that met all of the requirements.
+Using the script and the Granta software, we found a material and iterated through dimensions to find a combination that met all of the requirements:
+**Material:** Carbon Steel, AISI 1080, oil quenched & tempered at 315 degrees Celsius **Dimensions:** L = 16 in; h = 0.52 in; b = 0.45 in; c = 0.25 in